Kitchen Remodel Design Guide for North Shore Homes

 Start With Layout: Workflow Before Everything Else

 Kitchen layout determines how the space functions day-to-day.
-No amount of beautiful cabinetry fixes a bad layout.
-The core principle is the work triangle - the relationship between the sink, range, and refrigerator.
+The core principle is the work triangle: the relationship between the sink, range, and refrigerator.
 These three points should form a compact triangle with no major traffic paths running through it.

 Common layout options and when each works:

 L-shaped layouts work well in open-plan homes because they leave one or two walls open for dining or living areas.
-The corner can be a storage challenge (see cabinet options below), but the layout is versatile for most family sizes.
+The corner can be a storage challenge, but the layout is versatile for most family sizes.

 U-shaped kitchens maximize counter and cabinet space by using three walls.
 They work best in larger kitchens; in smaller spaces, a U-shape can feel enclosed.
-This layout is excellent for serious cooks who want dedicated prep, cooking, and cleanup zones.
+This layout suits serious cooks who want dedicated prep, cooking, and cleanup zones.

 Islands and peninsulas add counter space, storage, and seating, but they require adequate clearance on all working sides.
 Plan for at least 42 to 48 inches between the island and any adjacent cabinets or appliances.
 An island that leaves insufficient clearance creates more problems than it solves.

-If you’re opening walls or relocating plumbing as part of your remodel, this is when to make those decisions - not after cabinets are specified.
+If you are opening walls or relocating plumbing as part of your remodel, make those decisions before cabinets are specified, not after.

 Cabinet Choices: Quality and Configuration Matter More Than Style

-Cabinets consume a significant portion of any kitchen budget and are the most visible element of the finished space.
-If you’re working with existing cabinets, our guide to kitchen cabinet remodel ideas covers update options that avoid full replacement.
-For new cabinet installations, there are three tiers to choose from:
+Cabinets consume roughly 29-40% of any kitchen budget and are the most visible element of the finished space.
+If you are working with existing cabinets, our guide to kitchen cabinet remodel ideas covers update options that avoid full replacement.
+For new installations, there are three tiers:

 Stock cabinets come in fixed sizes and limited configurations.
-They’re the lowest-cost option but require filler strips and may not fit your space efficiently.
-Configuration options are limited to what the manufacturer produces.
+They are the lowest-cost option but require filler strips and may not fit your space efficiently.

-Semi-custom cabinets are built in more size increments and offer a wider range of interior configurations - pull-out trays, built-in organizers, specific drawer depths.
+Semi-custom cabinets are built in more size increments and offer a wider range of interior configurations: pull-out trays, built-in organizers, specific drawer depths.
 They fit most kitchens well and represent good value for most remodel budgets.
+Lead times run 4-6 weeks, which is the standard scheduling variable at this tier.

 Custom cabinets are built to exact specifications.
-They’re the right choice when the space has unusual dimensions, when specific interior configurations are required, or when a distinct design direction isn’t achievable with semi-custom options.
-They cost significantly more but eliminate the compromises that come with standard sizing.
+They are the right choice when the space has unusual dimensions, when specific interior configurations are required, or when a distinct design direction is not achievable with semi-custom options.
+Lead times run 10-16 weeks and cost significantly more, but they eliminate the compromises that come with standard sizing.
+At this lead time, appliances must be ordered in parallel, not after cabinets arrive.

 Countertops: Matching Material to How You Cook

 Countertop choice depends on how you use the kitchen.
-There’s no single best material - there are materials that fit certain habits and trade-offs that fit certain budgets.
+There is no single best material, only materials that fit certain habits and trade-offs that fit certain budgets.

 Quartz (engineered stone) is the most practical choice for most households.
-It’s non-porous, doesn’t require sealing, resists staining, and is consistent in appearance because it’s manufactured rather than quarried.
+It is non-porous, does not require sealing, resists staining, and is consistent in appearance because it is manufactured rather than quarried.
+It will not tolerate high heat directly from pans, but in daily use it holds up well.
 For a detailed look at colors, patterns, and edge profiles, see our quartz countertop design guide.
-It won’t tolerate high heat directly from pans, but in daily use it holds up well.
-It’s available in hundreds of colors and patterns including convincing marble looks.

 Granite is a natural stone with visible variation between slabs.
-It requires periodic sealing to prevent staining and is more porous than quartz, but it’s extremely hard and heat-tolerant.
+It requires periodic sealing to prevent staining and is more porous than quartz, but it is extremely hard and heat-tolerant.
 Many homeowners prefer the natural variation that comes with stone.

-Marble looks like nothing else, but it’s soft and porous.
+Marble looks like nothing else, but it is soft and porous.
 It etches from acidic foods and liquids (citrus, wine, vinegar) and stains more readily than granite.
-Marble in a working kitchen requires acceptance of patina developing over time.
-Some homeowners love this; others find it frustrating.
+Marble in a working kitchen requires accepting that patina will develop over time.
+Some homeowners find this character; others find it frustrating.
+The Lake Forest estate kitchen Delta completed with calacatta quartz throughout paired the natural stone look with the durability of engineered stone, which is a common resolution for households that want the aesthetic without the maintenance.

-Butcher block adds warmth and is a good work surface near a prep zone.
+Butcher block adds warmth and works well as a prep surface near a dedicated zone.
 It requires oiling and is susceptible to water damage near sinks.
-It works well as an accent surface alongside stone or quartz rather than as the primary countertop throughout.
+It works better as an accent surface alongside stone or quartz than as the primary countertop throughout.

 Cabinetry Style and Finish: What Holds Up and What Dates

-Cabinet door style is largely a style decision, but it has practical implications too:
+Cabinet door style is largely aesthetic, but it has practical implications:

 Shaker-style doors (recessed flat center panel with a simple frame) are the most versatile option.
-They work in both contemporary and traditional kitchens, are easy to clean because there’s no ornate detail to trap grease, and have enough visual interest to avoid looking institutional.
+They work in both contemporary and traditional kitchens, are easy to clean because there is no ornate detail to trap grease, and have enough visual interest to avoid looking institutional.
+They are the dominant choice in North Shore remodels across Northbrook ranches through Winnetka estates for this reason.

 For finish, painted cabinets (whites, off-whites, soft grays, navy) and wood stains both have long track records.
 Paint shows wear at edges over time; stained wood conceals minor scratches better.
-Both are valid choices depending on the kitchen’s design direction.
+Two-tone kitchens, a painted perimeter with a wood-stained or contrasting island, have been the practical middle ground in many North Shore projects.

-Glass door inserts in upper cabinets - whether clear, frosted, or ribbed - add visual interest and help upper cabinets feel less heavy in a small space.
-They require consistent organization of whatever’s visible behind them.
+Glass door inserts in upper cabinets, whether clear, frosted, or ribbed, add visual interest and help upper cabinets feel less heavy in a smaller space.
+They require consistent organization of whatever is visible behind them.

 Lighting: Three Layers That Every Kitchen Needs